 Published writings include:

-2018 Review: Àdisòkàmagan / Nous connaître un peu nous-mêmes / We’ll All Become Stories, C Magazine, Issue 139
+2018 Review: Àdisòkàmagan / Nous connaître un peu nous-mêmes / We’ll All Become Stories at Ottawa Art Gallery, C Magazine, Issue 139

 2016 Review: Floe Edge: Contemporary Art and Collaborations from Nunavut, Inuit Art Quarterly, Spring 2016